plasmasparc/ArduPilot-TiltLink/README.md

 ## Why two bands

-Control and telemetry have opposite requirements.
 Control is a few bytes at a low, strictly periodic rate and needs range and robustness — LoRa at 869.5 MHz delivers that within the duty-cycle budget of the European g3 sub-band.
 Telemetry is a continuous 57600-baud byte stream and needs throughput and low latency, but no particular range — 2.4 GHz nRF24 in Enhanced ShockBurst mode at